CyberKnife Is The Most Advanced Radiation Delivery System Available

 What is CyberKnife?

-While the name by conjure images of scalpels and surgery, the CyberKnife Robotic Radiosurgery System is an extremely non-invasive alternative to surgery for the treatment of both cancerous and non-cancerous tumors anywhere in the body.
+While the name conjures images of scalpels and surgery, the CyberKnife Robotic Radiosurgery System is an extremely non-invasive alternative to surgery for the treatment of both cancerous and non-cancerous tumors anywhere in the body.

 What can CyberKnife Treat?

 The CyberKnife can treat cancers in the prostate, lung, brain, spine, liver, pancreas and kidney.
-The treatment – which delivers beams of high dose radiation to tumors with extreme accuracy – is offering new hope to patients worldwide.
+The treatment, which delivers beams of high dose radiation to tumors with extreme accuracy, is offering new hope to patients worldwide.
+The Cyberknife cancer treatment can treat inoperable tumors, metastatic tumors, and recurrent tumors.
+Contact our radiation center for Cyberknife surgery and cancer treatment today!

 How Does It Work?